vechiato/vechiato.github.io/content/post/Book Database Reliability Engineering.md

 #### **Chapter 13: Building a Culture of Database Reliability Engineering**

-The final chapter discusses how to foster a culture of reliability within an organization.
-It emphasizes the transformation of the DBRE role from administrator to engineer and the importance of collaboration and continuous improvement.
+The final chapter discusses how to foster a culture of reliability within an organisation.
+It emphasises the transformation of the DBRE role from administrator to engineer and the importance of collaboration and continuous improvement.

+---
 ## **Key Takeaways**

-1. **Transition to DBRE**: Emphasizes the evolution from traditional DBA roles to Database Reliability Engineers who integrate engineering principles.
+1. **Transition to DBRE**: Emphasises the evolution from traditional DBA roles to Database Reliability Engineers who integrate engineering principles.
 2. **Service-Level Management**: Highlights the importance of defining and monitoring SLOs and SLIs.
 3. **Risk Management**: Covers strategies for identifying and mitigating risks in database environments.
 4. **Operational Visibility**: Stresses the need for comprehensive monitoring and visibility into database operations.